yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 Sharing a docker image means taking the image you’ve built on your local machine and making them available for other people to use.

-Docker has *save* command option where you can save into tar file.
+Docker has *save* command option where you can save your image into a tar file as shown below:

 ```bash
 docker save busybox > busybox.tar